simondparsons/basic-vision/models/README.md

 Interestingly the first pairs of layers use 11x11 and 5x5 filters (Slow) or 7x7 and 5x5 (Medium), so harking back to AlexNet there, and ramping up the number of filters faster than VGG11 and so on do.

 Also note that, unlike the VGG8_ns above, which have 6 convolution layers and 2 other weighted layers, these both have 5 convolutional layers and 3 other weighted layers.

+### VGG8_11

+Inspired by VGG_5's concept of being a cut down version of a network from [Simonyan and Zisserman 2015], this is VGG11 with the convolutional layers cut down to 5.
+Includes a 64 filter layer, a 128 filter layer, 2 x 256 filter layers, and one 512 filter layer, followed by the usual 120 unit FC layer, an 84 unit FC layer and then the 10 unit output layer.

 ## AlexNet